Artists Exploring the Struggles of Mental Health

 Click here to see all the ways Deandra Lee showcases mental health struggles in her iCanvas artwork.

 Want to explore even more creations?
-Click here to see art reminding you to take care of yourself, and click here to check out all the artists iCanvas has to offer.
+Click here to see all Mental Health Awareness art, and click here to check out all the artists iCanvas has to offer.